natcap/invest.users-guide/source/fisheries.rst

 12. **Spawners by Individuals or Weight**.
 Specifies whether the spawner abundance used in the recruitment function should be calculated in terms of number of individuals or in terms of biomass (weight).
 If 'Weight' is selected, the user must provide a 'Weight' vector alongside the survival matrix in the Population Attributes CSV File.
 The 'Alpha' and 'Beta' parameters provided by the user should correspond to the selected choice.

 13. **Alpha**.
-Specifies the maximum recruits per spawner at low spawner levels (i.e. the initial slope of the stock-recruit curve).
+Specifies the shape of the stock-recruit curve.
 Used only for the Beverton-Holt and Ricker recruitment functions.

 14. **Beta**.
-Specifies the rate of decline in recruits as there are more spawners (i.e. the degree to which the curve bends downwards as spawner abundance increases).
+Specifies the shape of the stock-recruit curve.
 Used only for the Beverton-Holt and Ricker recruitment functions.

 15. **Recurring Number of Recruits**.
 Specifies the total number of recruits that come into the population at each time step (a fixed number).
 Used only for the Fixed recruitment function.